 - inserts any object into the woman’s vagina, mouth, urethra, or anus, or forces her to do this with him or another person; or

-- applies his mouth to the woman’s vagina, anus or urethra, or makes her do this with him or any other person.
+- applies his mouth to the woman’s vagina, anus, or urethra, or makes her do this with him or any other person.

 A medical procedure or intervention is not considered as rape.
-For example, if a doctor examines the private parts of a patient as part of medical procedure, this is not rape.
+For example, if a doctor examines the private parts of a patient as part of a medical procedure, this is not rape.

 What is Consent?

-Consent is voluntary, clear and unmistakable agreement by a person who expresses their willingness to take part in a specific sexual act.
-A woman should understand what she is agreeing to and what the consequences will be if she agrees to the sexual activity .
-Even if she doesn’t physically resist the act of penetration, this does not automatically mean that she has consented to the sexual activity.(( Explanation 2, Section 375, Indian Penal Code, 1860.))
+Consent is a voluntary, clear, and unmistakable agreement by a person who expresses their willingness to take part in a specific sexual act.
+A woman should understand what she is agreeing to and what the consequences will be if she agrees to the sexual activity.
+Even if she doesn’t physically resist the act of penetration, this does not automatically mean that she has consented to the sexual activity.

 Under the following circumstances, a man is said to commit rape even if the woman has given her consent: